 - Charged immediately for preorders

-- Higher shipping cost depending on your location
+- Higher shipping costs depending on your location

 One thing to keep in mind when buying from Tokyo Otaku Mode is that they ship items from two different locations (1) Their warehouse in Japan and (2) Their North American warehouse.
 Their site states that you can see where your items are shipping from on their Shopping Cart page, so be sure to verify this before you check out to see what location your items are arriving from.
 This of course will influence how much shipping will cost.